 Don’t be afraid to go off the beaten path.
 Sometimes, it helps to look outside your vertical (or the entire business world) to find inspiration and answers to your branding questions.
 A great and fun example is Stanley’s Pharmacy in New York City.

-Not only do they provide custom-made treatments for whatever ails you, but they also have turntables behind the counter, an unexpected branding decision that adds to the atmosphere of restoration rather than the usual cold, sterile decor of your typical pharmacy.
+Not only do they provide custom-made treatments for whatever ails you, but, an unexpected branding decision that adds to the atmosphere of restoration rather than the usual cold, sterile decor of your typical pharmacy.

 4. Adapt, adapt, and keep adapting